mcleanGit/SocNetAPI/README.md

 # SocNetAPI

-SocNetAPI is a social network API (Application Programming Interface) that uses Express.js [Express](https://www.npmjs.com/package/express)for routing and a MongoDB database using the Mongoose ODM [Mongoose](https://www.npmjs.com/package/mongoose).
+SocNetAPI is a social network API (Application Programming Interface) that uses Express.js [Express](https://www.npmjs.com/package/express)for routing and a MongoDB database with the Mongoose ODM (Object Data Modeling) library ([Mongoose](https://www.npmjs.com/package/mongoose).
 In addition, the application uses native JavaScript `Date` to provide automatic timestamps for user-generated input.

 The application is not deployed, but its GitHub repository can be found at [GitHub] https://github.com/mcleanGit/SocNetAPI.
 A walkthrough video, linked to this README (below), outlines the technical criteria and demonstrates the functionality of the application using Insomnia.